-Using the Purge Command in OS X Mavericks
+Using the Purge Command in OS X Yosemite & OS X Mavericks

-Many Mac users running OS X Mavericks have noticed the purge command, which forces memory cache to be emptied as if it a computer was rebooted, throws an error when attempting to run through Terminal in OS X 10.9.
+Many Mac users running OS X Yosemite and OS X Mavericks have noticed the purge command, which forces memory cache to be emptied as if it a computer was rebooted, throws an error when attempting to run through Terminal in OS X 10.9 or newer.
 In most cases that error message is “Unable to purge disk buffers: Operation not permitted”.
 This does not indicate that purge no longer works in Mavericks, it simply requires super user privileges to execute properly in the latest versions of Mac OS X.

-To use the purge command in OS X Mavericks, you must prefix the command with sudo in the Terminal like so:
+To use the purge command in modern versions of OS X, you must prefix the command with sudo in the Terminal like so:

 Using sudo always requires the administrator password to be entered.
 Note there is no confirmation message that purge has run successfully, it simply takes a moment or two and returns the user back to the normal command prompt.
 Without sudo the “operation not permitted” error will remain, and though unverified, you may see other errors if command line tools have not been installed on the Mac in question.